 about

-Apart from my own art practise I curate group exhibitions.
-Within this role I want to champion great artists that deserve a platform to show their work.
-An art community with collective ideas is very important for art to become an influential part of our everyday.
+In addition to my own artistic practice, I curate group exhibitions.
+Through this role, I strive to champion great artists who deserve a platform to showcase their work.
+A vibrant art community with collective ideas is essential for art to become an influential part of our everyday lives.

 PHOTO BY: Stefan Freund (2022)